From thinking about when to retire to what to do with different pension pots, planning for retirement can be both exciting and daunting.

 3. Where will your income come from?

 List all your potential sources of future income.
 Look at the latest statements for any pensions you have – they’ll usually include an estimate of what the pension could be worth in the future – and trace any pensions you might have lost track of with previous employers.
-Get a State Pension forecast.
-And think about how any other assets you have could help, such as other savings and investments.
+You can check your State Pension forecast on the government website.

 4. Could you combine pension pots?